 - Don't just have a first aid kit, have a useful first aid kit.
 If your kit just has a few bandaids and some aspirin, you won't be able to do much.
 Make sure you have the supplies to deal with major injuries, and make sure you have the knowledge.
 You can purchase hiker first aid kits at outdoor stores or put together your own (see WT Magazine).
 Take a first aid course from the Red Cross or the Mountaineers or the Mazamas.

 8. Knife or Multi-Purpose Tool - Knives are indispensible in the backcountry.
-They can help you prepare food, cut Moleskin or bandages, repair gear, and more.
+They can help you prepare food, cut Moleskin or bandages, repair gear, safety in terms of self-defense, and more.
 Do you need a giant Bowie knife, or just a modest folding knife or a 15-tool Swiss Army knife?
 My main suggestion is just be sure it is adequately sharp so it will do its job.

 9. Flashlight and extra batteries - It's dark out there!
 A light source is vital if you get caught in the woods after dark.
 Also carry spare batteries and an extra bulb and make sure you test your light before each trip.
 Batteries have a limited shelf-life, and contacts can become corroded blocking the flow of current.(Note: modern flashlights nearly all use LEDs, not bulbs, and there are no spares to be carried; so it is best to just carry an entire backup flashlight or headlamp).
 If you're headed into hard-core winter cold, spend the extra money to buy and use LITHIUM batteries.